-The Financial Accounting Standards Board ("FASB") issued new accounting standards updates in 2015, which have been disclosed in Note A to the Consolidated Financial Statements.
-The Company does not expect that these updates will have a material impact on its financial position or results of operations.
+The Financial Accounting Standards Board ("FASB") issued new accounting standards updates in 2016, which have been disclosed in Note A to the Consolidated Financial Statements.
+The Company does not generally expect that these updates will have a material impact on its financial position or results of operations.
+However the effect of Accounting Standards Update 2016-13 is still being considered.